stlab/better-code/better-code/src/chapter-2-contracts.md

 know which code to fix; It's simplifying and clarifying.

-And if you ever find yourself with something that's clearly a bug but you can't decide which code to blame, that's a sign that a contract is missing or incomplete.
+And if you ever find yourself with something that's clearly a bug but

+you can't decide which code to blame, that's a sign that a contract is missing or incomplete.

+> If software malfunctions and you can't clearly assign blame, a
+> contract is missing somewhere.

+A system that exposes these situations, where everybody is playing by the rules but things still go wrong, is called a footgun.

+## Type Invariants

-A system that exposes these situations, where everybody is playing by the rules but things still go wrong, is called a footgun.The most important contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.
+The most important contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.

 Meyer's *class invariant* (or *type invariant*), is a condition that holds at the boundary between a type's public API and its